Section 4.5 Proof by Induction

 Hint.

 You are allowed to assume the base case.
-For the inductive case, group all but the last function together as one sum of functions, then apply the usual sum of derivatives rule, and then the inductive hypothesis.
+For the inductive case, group all but the last function together as one sum of functions, and then apply the usual sum of derivatives rule, and then the inductive hypothesis.

 24.